g8n6e/Demo/README.md

 ### If I had more time

+- Add filtering to get all commands

 - Figure out how to get GORM to honor foreign keys correctly to be able to preload associations on objects and streamline validation of associated traits

-- Clean up test cases and scaffold out some utilities to reduce duplication of code throughout testing
+- Clean up test cases and scaffold out some utilities to reduce duplication of code throughout testing as well as adding more test coverage

 - Implement OpenAPI/Swagger for better docs than the API details in this readme and to provide a web request utility at least for demo

 - Add auth and basic security practices

 - Add logging and telemetry

 - Productionalize with secrets management, environment based configuration, etc.

 - much much more

 ### Options for Scaling